-In consideration of the satisfactory performance of the services set forth in Exhibit B, the State agrees to pay the Contractor, Community Action Program of Belknap-Merrimack Counties, Inc. up to the total sum of:
+In consideration of the satisfactory performance of the Services, the State agrees to pay the Contractor, Community Action Program Belknap-Merrimack Counties, Inc., in total, the sum of:

-\$238,800.00 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 11,940.00 is the maximum to be spent on BWP related administrative costs, \$226,860.00 (the balance) to be spent on weatherization activities (Program Activity).
+\$ 271,349.00 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 36,404.00 may be expended for Administration, \$ 20,629.00 may be expended for Training & Technical Assistance, \$ 17,145.00 may be expended for Health & Safety measures, \$ 21,538.00 may be expended for Readiness measures, \$ 175,633.00 (the balance), to be spent on weatherization activities (Program Activity) and. \$ 35,127.00 will be issued as a cash advance,

-Drawdowns from the total contracted amount will be paid to the Contractor only after written documentation of cash need is submitted to NH Energy.
+Drawdowns from the total contracted amount will be paid to the Contractor only after written documentation of cash need is submitted to NH DOE.
 Disbursement of the contracted amount shall be made in accordance with the procedures established by the State and 2 CFR 200.305(b) on an advance basis; limited to minimum amounts needed; and be timed to be in accordance with the actual, immediate cash requirements of the Contractor in carrying out the purpose of the program.
-The Contractor must make timely payments to (sub)contractors in accordance with the contract provisions.
-Contractor shall submit a payment request to NH Energy for each month of the contract period using the forms to be provided by NH Energy for that purpose.
-Payment requests from Contractor shall be received at NH Energy no later than the 15th day of each month or the first business day following the 15th day.
+The Contractor must make timely payments to (sub) contractors in accordance with the contract provisions.
+Contractor shall submit a payment request to NH DOE for each month of the contract period.
+Payment requests from Contractor shall be received at NH DOE no later than the 15th day of each month, or the first business day following the 15th day.

-Administrative costs are provided in order to support a specified number of unit completions at minimal standards.
-Administrative funds may be pro-rated by NH Energy if production unit completions do not meet expected production goals.
+Administrative costs are provided to cover a specified number of unit completions at minimal standards.
+Administrative funds may be pro-rated by NH DOE if production unit completions do not meet expected production goals.

-NH Energy will also be allowed, as a function of its administrative oversight, to modify contracted budget amounts as necessary to ensure the efficient and effective operation of the contract as long as these modified expenditures do not exceed the total "Contracted Amount" as specified above.
+NH DOE may, as a function of its administrative oversight, modify contracted budget amounts as necessary to ensure the efficient operation of the NH WAP as long as these modified expenditures do not exceed the Contracted Amount total as specified above.